Ladvien/ladvien.github.io/_posts/2018-03-03-pseudo-lag-my-sql.md

 | 1 |  09/10/12        | 09/14/2012     |
 | 1 |  10/11/22        | 10/13/2012     |

-To transform the data into this table it's important to know user variables can hold a value from row to the next.
+To transform the data into this table it's important to know user variables can hold a value from one row to the next.

 {% highlight sql %}
 SELECT